wytata/musibara/README.md

 ```bash
 make
 ```
-6. Now it should be working :)
+6. Now it should be working :P